professionalhomes/ethnotary/readme.md

 Contribution Guide:

 Ethnotary has 3 major ongoing development themes.
 Themes serve as guidelines & priorities for the ongoing development of the applications and its tools.
-ANyone looking to contribute to our project should familiarize themselves with these 3 themes.
+Anyone looking to contribute to our project should familiarize themselves with these 3 themes.

 Simplicity & Optimization
 1) Any measure to make our codebase smaller, light weight, and overall easier to understand are welcomed.
 Generally speaking these measures can be quantified as: